xq773939719/Adobe-Downloader/readme.md

 4. Removed the language selection and directory selection on the main interface and moved them to settings
 5. Added architecture prompts on the version selection page
 6. Removed the installer mechanism, and now no installer will be generated
+7. Added Adobe Creative Cloud installation detection, which cannot be used before installation
 ```

 ### Language friendly